dtaht/blog-cerowrt/content/post/linux_versioning_rant.md

 This is taken, almost verbatim, from a rant of mine in 2013 [on linux versioning](https://lists.bufferbloat.net/pipermail/bloat/2013-November/001735.html) .

-I will work on it at some point to reduce the "rantyness" of it...

-But: honestly, if every academic paper on networking published the exact linux kernel, and a git tree to it, it would be a better world.
+Honestly, if every academic paper on networking published the exact linux kernel, and a git tree to it, it would be a better world.
 I think this rant had useful effects when I first wrote it, but I just read (may, 2015) - (and rejected - and you know who you are) a bunch of papers this week that did not document their work thoroughly enough.

 ...

-I am in the process of trying to reproduce the recent rite papers on immediate congestion notification and the iccrg ARED work and need to explain something to researchers so that I don't have to work so hard.

 Linux kernel releases are numbered X.Y.Z-Q. All kernel versions contain bugs.
 Linux 3.2.0 was, IMHO, the nadir of the network stack in